Family of Joe Biden: Jill Biden

 She and Joe Biden were married by a Catholic priest on June 17, 1977, at the Chapel at the United Nations in New York City.
 This was four and a half years after his first wife and infant daughter died; Joe had proposed several times before she accepted, as she was wary of entering the public spotlight, anxious to remain focused on her own career, and initially hesitant to take on the commitment of raising his two young sons who had survived the accident.

+Joe Biden has opined that the key to his long-lasting marriage with Jill Biden is having "good sex".

 Children

 Joe Biden fathered four children from two marriages.
 His firstborn daughter (third child), Naomi Christina Biden, died in December 1972, in the same car accident as her mother.
 His firstborn son and first child, Joseph "Beau" R. Biden III, died in May 2015 from brain cancer.
 The Bidens' two surviving children include one son from his first marriage, Robert Hunter Biden, and one daughter from his second, Ashley Blazer Biden.